 FAQ About Colonoscopy

-Why do I need a colon if I feel fine and nothing is wrong?
+Why do I need a colonoscopy if I feel fine and nothing is wrong?

 Colon cancer is the third leading cause of death in the United States, but highly preventable.
 Colorectal cancer usually has no noticeable symptoms until advanced stages and then it’s much harder to treat.
 Detecting and removing polyps greatly reduces the likelihood of developing colorectal cancer in the future.
-Should cancer be present, detecting it early before symptoms occur can increase your chances of survival and effective treatment.
+If cancer is present, detecting it early before symptoms occur can increase your chances of survival.

 When should I have a colonoscopy?